nesquena/rabl/README.md

 If `escape_all_output` is set to `true` and ActiveSupport is available, attribute output will be escaped using [ERB::Util.html_escape](http://corelib.rubyonrails.org/classes/ERB/Util.html).
 Custom nodes will not be escaped, use `ERB::Util.h(value)`.

+If `view_paths` is set to a path, this view path will be checked for every rabl template within your application.
+Add to this path especially when including Rabl in an engine and using view paths within a another Rails app.

 Note that the `json_engine` option uses [multi_json](http://intridea.com/2010/6/14/multi-json-the-swappable-json-handler) engine defaults so that in most cases you **don't need to configure this** directly.
 If you wish to use yajl as the primary JSON encoding engine simply add that to your Gemfile: